LyleScott/tmp-docs/docs/documentation/index.md

 you may configure the entire Airspace property to also turn on Visor (another VTG VDE product) to capture and analyze a User configurable sample rate of your CDN logs so that you may query and alert on quality and delivery metrics from all CDNs through a single pane.
-Extend this even futher by configuring the Airspace property with [Touchstream](https://www.touchstream.media/) and other 3rd party integrations.
+Extend this even further by configuring the Airspace property with [Touchstream](https://www.touchstream.media/) and other 3rd party integrations.

 The idea is simple; tell Airspace about your business case, define some basic configuration parameters, and let Airspace take care of all the little configuration details in all the needed 3rd part system.